rubyforgood/playtime/README.md

 ### Getting Amazon Advertising API working locally
 * sign up to use the Advertising API [Amazon](https://affiliate-program.amazon.com/gp/flex/advertising/api/sign-in.html)
-* you will need to then need to add the following to your .env families ** AWS_ACCESS_KEY: YOUR_ACCESS_KEY_GOES_HERE
+* you will need to then need to add the following to your .env (these fields are also in .env.sample) ** AWS_ACCESS_KEY: YOUR_ACCESS_KEY_GOES_HERE
 ** AWS_SECRET_KEY: YOUR_SECRET_KEY_GOES_HERE
 ** AWS_ASSOCIATES_TAG: playtim009-20